 I hope you got the point.

-The second part is for my family where I want to spend my time with my kids and wife.
+The second part of my time is for my family where I want to spend my quality time with my kids, wife, parents, siblings, and close family members.

-Nothing is more important than our family.
+Nothing is more important than our family bonding.
 Most of the time, our life revolves around our kids, spouse, parents, and siblings.

 I like to stay at home, play with kids, watch movies with them, travel with them, participate in activities that they want to be involved in and make them happy.

-I know if I don’t do this now then there would be a list of more regrets on deathbed than my life accomplishments.
+I know if I don’t do this now then there would be a list of more regrets on deathbed than my life’s accomplishments.

-The third part is to dedicate time to my professional work.
+The third part of my time is to dedicate time to my professional work.

 This is the time for bread and butter.

-Remember, this part is no less important than the above two parts by any means.
+In my opinion, this part is no less important than the other two parts by any means.

 This is my work for living and that supports me financially and upgrades me every single day by learning something new.